-If you are planning a trip to Europe, the easiest thing would be to think of the EU countries as one entity with its own set of requirements.
-The non-Schengen countries that don’t have the freedom of movement agreement (like Russia, for example) have their own entry and visa requirements.
+If you plan a trip to Europe, the easiest thing would be to think of the EU countries as one entity with its own requirements.
+The non-Schengen countries that don’t have the freedom of movement agreement (like Russia, for example) have their entry and visa requirements.

 No matter what country you visit, there are always similar requirements.
 These usually include a valid passport, legitimate reason for entry and proof of valid insurance.
 It’s always a good idea to check the specific requirements of the countries in Europe you want to visit for details as you might have to apply for a visa to enter the country.

 Final thoughts on EU travel